Brunei entry requirements for Peru passport holders

 |---|---|---|

-| Valid passport Must be valid for the duration of your stay | Your passport must be valid for at least 6 months from your date of entry into Brunei.
+| Valid passport Must be valid for the duration of your stay | Your passport must be valid for at least 6 months beyond your intended departure date from Brunei.
 Airlines check this before boarding — if your passport expires sooner, you will be denied boarding. | Required |

 | Return or onward ticket Proof of departure from Brunei | Immigration officers routinely ask for a confirmed onward or return ticket.
 Have a printed or digital copy of your flight booking ready — they will check the date matches your 14-day visa-free stay. | Recommended |

-| Proof of accommodation Hotel booking or host invitation | Have a hotel reservation or a letter of invitation from your host in Brunei.
-Immigration may ask where you are staying — a printed booking confirmation covers this. | Recommended |
+| Proof of accommodation Hotel booking or invitation letter | Carry a printed hotel reservation or a letter of invitation from your host in Brunei.
+Immigration may ask where you are staying, especially if you arrive without a pre-booked hotel. | Recommended |

-| Proof of funds Sufficient cash or bank statement | Carry at least BND 500 (or equivalent in USD) in cash or have a recent bank statement showing available funds.
-Immigration can ask to see proof you can support yourself during your stay. | Recommended |
+| Proof of funds Sufficient cash or bank statement | Have at least BND 500 (or equivalent in USD/SGD) in cash or a recent bank statement.
+Immigration officers rarely ask, but they can deny entry if you cannot show you can support yourself. | Recommended |

 What happens at the border